 Furthermore, you must prove that the suspension or revocation of your license constitutes a hardship.
 Examples include proof from your place of employment stating that you require your vehicle to do your job or proof that you need your vehicle as transportation to your place of employment and you have no other methods of transportation.

 Lastly, if you need an Illinois hardship driver’s license to attend classes at an accredited college or university, one may be granted to you.

 In addition, you may be required to bring evidence of your participation in some form of alcohol rehabilitative activity, such as counseling or group meetings.
 Alcohol or drug evaluations may also be required when applying for an IL hardship license.

 If your license has been suspended or revoked for an extended period you still may still be required to have a restricted driving permit depending on your overall history.

 If you have received an IL DUI license suspension or IL revoked license, or simply need to learn more on IL license reinstatement, give John M. Quinn & Associates, Ltd. a call or email.
-Helping drivers obtain an RDP or full reinstatement is all we do.
+Helping drivers obtain an RDP, probationary permit or full reinstatement is all we do.